Rotation Symmetry-Protected Topological Phases of Fermions: Generalities

 \subsection{Trivial states}

-We now discuss what it means for a state to be trivial.
+We now discuss what it means for a state to be trivial in systems with point group symmetries.
 Usually, trivial states are defined to be those that can be adiabatically connected to a product state (i.e. an atomic insulator in the context of band insulators).
 However, for SPT phases protected by point group symmetries, we need to refine the notion of triviality.

 First of all, we allow for a more general notion of trivial states.
 This was discussed in \Ref{SongPRX2017} for mirror reflection symmetry.
 Consider a state of the following form: in any of the $\mathcal{M}_i$ we place a lower-dimensional short-range entangled phase (which may be a nontrivial invertible phase), denoted by ${A}$, and use the point group to fill the other regions.
-This state can be made into a true product state by the following transformation: we fill the rest of $\cap_i\mathcal{M}_i$ with product states.
+This state can be made into a true product state by the following transformation.
+We fill the rest of $\cup_i\mathcal{M}_i$ with product states.
 We then adiabatically generate pairs of $\ol{A}$ and ${A}$ from the product state.
 We can then pair annihilate all $A$ and $\ol{A}$'s adiabatically.
 Essentially we move the ${A}$'s to infinity using this procedure.
 We will consider states of this form trivial.

-Another sublety is that there can be topologically distinct classes of product states, in particular in one and two dimensions~\cite{HuangPRB2017}.
+Another subtlety is that there can be topologically distinct classes of product states, in particular in one and two dimensions~\cite{HuangPRB2017}.
 That is, two product states can not be adiabatically connected preserving the symmetry.
 This situation occurs when there are degrees of freedom in the rotation center.
-For simplicity, we will assume that the microscopic degrees of freedom do not live exactly on the rotation center to avoid this sublety.
+For simplicity, we will assume that the microscopic degrees of freedom do not live exactly on the rotation center to avoid this subtlety.